multiversx/mx-exchange-sc/locked-asset/proxy_dex/README.md

     );
 ```

 This function merges two or more positions of Wrapped Farm (farm positions obtained using Locked MEX instead of MEX and this intermediary contract).
-In order to merge two positions of this type, the contract uses merge endpoints for the underlying tokens, Farm tokens, Locked MEX tokens, Wrapped LP tokens and so on, and after that, the newly created Wrapped Farm token will just reference the newly created and merged underlying tokens.
+In order to merge two positions of this type, the contract uses merge endpoints for the underlying tokens like Farm tokens, Locked MEX tokens, Wrapped LP tokens and so on, and after that, the newly created Wrapped Farm token will just reference the newly created and merged underlying tokens.

 ### mergeWrappedLpTokens